 It’s not a given, but at some schools, such as Farleigh Dickinson University, students may receive scholarship support in their 5th year for graduate study.

-Did you earn an undergraduate arts degree and now lack the background for a master’s in engineering?
+For example, did you earn an undergraduate arts degree and now lack the background for a master’s in engineering?
 Some schools make it possible to earn a master’s degree in a field other than that of your bachelor’s degree.

 For example, Johns Hopkins University is offering a new dual degree program that may allow students to earn a bachelor’s degree in engineering and an MBA within five-years.

-If you’re looking to potentially cut down on the time it takes to earn a graduate degree, plan your education in advance!
+Given these points, if you’re looking to potentially cut down on the time it takes to earn a graduate degree, plan your education in advance!

-Click on any of the sponsored listings on this page to find the perfect master’s with a bachelor’s program for you.
+For this reason, click on any of the sponsored listings on this page to find the perfect master’s with a bachelor’s program for you.